10 top tips for overcoming resistance to change in summary:

 You need to allow your staff some time to process their feelings and concerns.
 But don’t let it go on for too long.
 There comes a point when people will have to accept that change is happening.
 Give people ample notice about when changes will take place and, if there are any major concerns, ask them to let you know before then.

-There will be times when you’ll need to move quickly, and employees might not have the chance to raise their worries (for example, closing the office and asking everyone to work from home due to COVID-19).
+There will be times when you’ll need to move quickly, and employees might not have the chance to raise their worries (for example, when many places of work had to close due to the COVID-19 pandemic, and employees had to work from home).
 In such cases, it’s important people know that they can still reach out to HR or their line managers to voice their concerns.

 7. Communicate regularly